dfwcnj/fredquery/README.md

 environmental variable.
 Each script including fredsources script will collect basic data for its type.
 For example fredcategories.py will collect data for all its categories.
-They can also collect series and obsrevations(timeseries) for its type.
+They can also collect series and observations(timeseries) for its type.
 </p〉